watacoso/hlab/docs/_docs/pimaster.md

 Authentication using SSH keys will be the only mechanism available to login to any server in the Pi Cluster.

 In order to improve security, default UNIX user, `ubuntu`, created by cloud images will be disabled.
-A new unix user, `ricsanfre`, will be created in all servers with root privileges (sudo permissions).
+A new unix user, `watacoso`, will be created in all servers with root privileges (sudo permissions).
 This user will be used to connect to the servers from my home laptop and to automate configuration activities using Ansible (used as `ansible_remote_user` when connecting).

 ssh private/public keys will be created for the different purposes (admin SSH connection and Ansible connection).
 Public ssh keys can be added to the UNIX user created in all servers as ssh-authorized-keys to enable passwordless SSH connection.